LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 Let's pick **Chat only** though.

-This will let us use CoPilot like any LLM and provide queries or prompts on anything we're interested in.
+This will let us use Copilot like any LLM and provide queries or prompts on anything we're interested in.

 Like any sort of grammer, there's a correct anatomy of what makes a good prompt.

 - `Slide 2`

 We should specify the:
-- **role**: what do we want CoPilot to behave as
+- **role**: what do we want Copilot to behave as
 - **context**: what the data or document is about
-- **task**: what you want CoPilot to do
+- **task**: what you want Copilot to do
 - **constraints**: limits on format, length etc..
 - **output format**: as a document, downloadable slide etc...